Mountains-to-Sea Trail

-The Mountains-to-Sea State Trail (MST) is a long-distance trail for hiking and backpacking, that traverses North Carolina from the Great Smoky Mountains to the Outer Banks.
-The trail's western endpoint is at Clingman's Dome, where it connects to the Appalachian Trail in the Great Smoky Mountains National Park.
+The Mountains-to-Sea State Trail (MST) is a long-distance trail in the US for hiking and backpacking, that traverses North Carolina from the Great Smoky Mountains to the Outer Banks.
+Its western endpoint is at Kuwohi, where it connects to the Appalachian Trail in the Great Smoky Mountains National Park.
 Its eastern endpoint is in Jockey's Ridge State Park on the tallest sand dune on the east coast.
 The trail is envisioned as a scenic backbone of an interconnected trail system spanning the state.
-As such, the trail's route attempts to connect as many trail systems and natural scenic areas as practicable.
+As such, its route attempts to connect as many trail systems and natural scenic areas as practicable.
 A little over half of the trail is complete in multiple segments across the state.

-The Mountains-to-Sea State Park Trail was made an official land-based unit of the state park system by the General Assembly on August 2, 2000.
-Since that time, the State Trail unit has grown to encompass 691 acre in three tracts and 87 acre in conservation easements.
+The Mountains-to-Sea State Park Trail was made an official land-based unit of the state park system by the North Carolina General Assembly on August 2, 2000.
+Since that time, the state trail unit has grown to encompass 691 acre in three tracts and 87 acre in conservation easements.
 Each of these tracts is leased to local governments for management as nature parks, under the guidance of the NC Division of Parks and Recreation (NCDPR).
 The vast majority of the foot trail is located on lands not directly managed as part of a state park unit.

-The trail is a part of the North Carolina State Trails System, which is a section of NCDPR, and as of January 2019, 669 mi of trail has been designated as a part of the MST by NCDPR.
+The trail is a part of the North Carolina State Trails System, which is a section of NCDPR and, by January 2019, 669 mi of trail had been designated as a part of the MST by NCDPR.

-The segments of MST along the Blue Ridge Parkway were designated as National Recreation Trail in 2005.
+The segments of MST along the Blue Ridge Parkway were designated as a National Recreation Trail in 2005.

 The MST has the distinction of being the highest elevation long-distance trail in the eastern United States as it crosses Mount Mitchell at 6684 ft.